Since completing university in England, Paul has worked as a bookseller, librarian and freelance writer. He currently lives in Florida.

 Catherine of Aragon

-- Catherine of Aragon was the daughter of King Ferdinand and Queen Isabella, who's marriage had united Spain.
+- Catherine of Aragon was the daughter of King Ferdinand and Queen Isabella, whose marriage had united Spain.

 - Before Henry, Catherine was married to his older brother, Arthur, but the marriage was brief due to Arthur's untimely death at age 15.